blaryjp/twitter-slideshow/README.md

 ---

-A few months ago, Twitter had the (bad) idea to delete the display of thumbnails of the images in the gallery ...
+[EN] A few months ago, Twitter had the (bad) idea to delete the display of thumbnails of the images in the gallery ...
 The "official" explanation is that they are an "experiment" of this new display, promising to return soon to this feature (see https://dev.twitter.com/discussions/9538) ...
 Unfortunately, it has been over 2 months and we are still waiting ...